OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/GetRetrieveAllAttributeValuesResponse.md

 ## GetRetrieveAllAttributeValuesResponse request

 ### Description
 GetRetrieveAllAttributeValuesResponse returns the result values from getting all the attribute values of all the objects in the device.
-The response request contains the DeviceIdentification and CorrelationUid which is received from the [RetrieveAllAttributeValues](RetrieveAllAttributeValues.md) request.
+The response contains the DeviceIdentification and CorrelationUid which is received from the [RetrieveAllAttributeValues](RetrieveAllAttributeValues.md) request.

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).